Eekhofh/IRM-M5/README.md

 Data

+To run this script, a .html file is necessary.
 RUG.html is the HTML of the RUG Wikipedia page.
 It has been downloaded directly from this webpage: https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen .
 This has been done using the 'save as' feature, which downloads a page's HTML and other files.
 Only the .html file is needed for this script.
 Other files (such as .png files) might be discarded.
+By using a downloaded .html file, the program does not need Internet access every time it is run.

 Results